knadh/niltalk/README.md

 ### Installation
 `go get github.com/goniltalk/niltalk`

+You can download the package dependencies by switching to the `niltalk` directory in your GOPATH and running `go get ./...`

 ### Usage
+- Have a Redis instance running
-You need a live Redis instance.
-Configure the necessary values in `config.json` before running.
+- Configure the necessary values in `config.json`
+- Execute `./run` in the `niltalk` directory in your GOPATH (You may have to set the permission to 755 by doing `chmod 755 ./run`)